Bg

 Prior to this research, later introduction of the top allergenic foods, including peanuts, was recommended.

-If you have a family history of food allergies or other risk factors, make sure to discuss introducing peanuts with your pediatrician.
+If you have a family history of or other risk factors, make sure to discuss introducing peanuts with your pediatrician.

 You may ask, when can babies have peanut butter?
 Most babies can be introduced to peanut products around 6 months of age when they start solids.
 This includes peanut butter, powdered peanut butter, and peanut butter puffs.
 (Whole peanuts or peanut pieces are considered choking hazards until about age 3 or 4 years.)